inrialearninglab/ai4t/docs/1-Mooc/module-4-AI-at-our-service-as-teachers/4-3-artificial-intelligence-at-our-service/4-3-2a-case-study-with-ai-templates.en.md

 ---
-title: "4.3.2 Activity: Case study with AI template"
+title: "4.3.2 Activity: Case study with the AI template"
 description: Use of the AI template to analyse Duolingo for school
 contributor:  Jiajun Pan
               Azim Roussanaly